lucasprimo375/Learning-Docker/6-Container-Network/misc.md

 It's possible for two containers in the same custom network to communicate with each other using hostname, but not randomly assigned names.
+However, it works for custom named containers.